We're one global team but we've got our own stories. Here's what makes us tick.

-We are genuinely making a difference in all the economies we invest in.
+"We are genuinely making a difference in all the economies we invest in.
 There is a lot of talk of jobs disappearing in the decades ahead and there is some truth in that.
 The businesses we work with are the flip side of that coin, and are hiring rapidly.
-I believe that the more fast-growing businesses created and nurtured, the more our society will get in ahead of those potential future problems.
+I believe that the more fast-growing businesses created and nurtured, the more our society will get in ahead of those potential future problems."

-To know all the roles that they must be great at!
-Rather than one single role, there are multiple roles that need to co-exist: a laser focus on the customer and their needs, an ability to find the very best people to help serve the customer and the know-how to get that team to execute on the plan.
+"To know all the roles that they must be great at!
+Rather than one single role, there are multiple roles that need to co-exist: a laser focus on the customer and their needs, an ability to find the very best people to help serve the customer and the know-how to get that team to execute on the plan."

-A number of years in professional services and advisory at KPMG and Merrill Lynch provided a sensational basis for my various roles to follow.
+"A number of years in professional services and advisory at KPMG and Merrill Lynch provided a sensational basis for my various roles to follow.
 Large organisations have a great way of developing young professionals who don’t learn enough at university.
-Following those stints, in a joint venture between two of Australia’s largest media companies (that went very badly), I generated dozens of learnings, most of those about people and relationships; I learnt about how people work as a team in times of crisis, how some people thrive in those circumstances and how developing a business too far ahead of its time can end pretty badly.
+Following those stints, in a joint venture between two of Australia’s largest media companies (that went very badly), I generated dozens of learnings, most of those about people and relationships; I learnt about how people work as a team in times of crisis, how some people thrive in those circumstances and how developing a business too far ahead of its time can end pretty badly."

-Craig Winkler's, both in business and philanthropy.
-He built one of the greatest tech businesses in Australia in MYOB and, after it was acquired, he brilliantly invested in Xero, MYOB’s disruptor.
-That shareholding is owned by a charitable trust and will create one of the largest philanthropic programs coming out of Australia.
+"Craig Winkler's, both in business and philanthropy.
+He built one of the greatest tech businesses in Australia in MYOB and, after it was acquired, he brilliantly initiated an investment by his charitable trust in Xero, MYOB’s disruptor, generating funds for philanthropic giving."